 Microsoft Azure is a comprehensive cloud computing platform offering over 200 services spanning compute, storage, networking, databases, AI, and developer tools.
 Azure operates across 60+ global regions and provides infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and serverless computing models for building, deploying, and managing applications.
 At its core, Azure uses resource groups as logical containers to organize resources, while subscriptions define billing boundaries and access control hierarchies.
-Understanding Azure's shared responsibility model is critical—Microsoft secures the physical infrastructure and host OS, while you secure your data, identity access, applications, and network controls depending on the service model you choose.
+Understanding Azure's shared responsibility model is critical—Microsoft secures the physical infrastructure and host OS, while you secure your data, identity, applications, and network controls depending on the service model chosen.
 The hierarchical organization (Management Groups → Subscriptions → Resource Groups → Resources) enables governance at scale through Azure Policy, RBAC, and cost management boundaries.

 What This Cheat Sheet Covers

-This topic spans 14 focused tables and 97 indexed concepts.
+This topic spans 16 focused tables and 119 indexed concepts.
 Below is a complete table-by-table outline of this topic, spanning foundational concepts through advanced details.

 Table 1: Compute Services